 Keywords: ventricular endoscopy, transchoroidal approach, minimally invasive, tumors

-Physician specialized in Neurosurgery, MHSc in Neurosurgery at Federal University of São Paulo (UNIFESP), PhD in Medical Sciences at Federal University of Rio Grande do Sul (UFRGS), acting on the topics of Neurosciences, Artificial Intelligence, and Oncology.
+Dr. Carlos V Brusius is a Physician specialized in Neurosurgery, he has done his MHSc in Neurosurgery at Federal University of São Paulo (UNIFESP), he obtained the PhD in Medical Sciences at Federal University of Rio Grande do Sul (UFRGS), acting on the topics of Neurosciences, Artificial Intelligence, and Oncology.